University of Minnesota FAQ

 Please use the contact section in the governing policy.

 Yes.
-The employee must call the disability vendor and provide the documentation they request in order to certify the leave.
+The employee must contact the disability vendor and provide the documentation they request in order to certify the leave.
 FMLA medical documentation and that required by the disability vendor are separate and different; however, both are required by University policy.

-5. Can someone other than the employee call the disability vendor to register a claim?
+10. Can someone other than the employee call the disability vendor to register a claim?

 Yes, a family member or other person with knowledge of the employee's medical condition and doctors' contact information can call the disability vendor on behalf of the employee.